CrowdWare/shift/readme.md

 If someone wants to transfer LMC to your account, then your app will not accept this transfer due to incorrect decrypted data.

+# Open Source
+I personally like software to be open source and free to use, but we have decided to make the Android code open source and the business logic close source.
+The reason why we are doing this, is to keep our app secure from fraudulent attacks.
+We have to be sure that when accepting gratitude from another app, that this app is also the original version and not a faked version where the app might start with a much higher balance or is scooping higher amounts of LMC.
+Therefor we have coded the business logic in Go which results in native machine code which is harder to reverse engineer than Kotlin code, which we had before.
+And we closed the source, to make it even harder for attackers.
+Also we are changing the encryption keys on a daily base and we don't want attackers to see how we are archiving this.

 # Forking
 You might of course fork this repo for your need.